dekoza/django-biscuit/README.rst

     )

 That should get you a fully working, read-write API for the ``Entry`` model that supports all CRUD operations in a RESTful way.
+Behind the scenes a ``ModelResource`` is created with sane defaults based on the Model you registered.
 JSON/XML/YAML support is already there, and it's easy to add related data/authentication/caching.
 And all this without writing a single class.

 Why Biscuit?
 =============